innovait-dk/LearnIdp/docs/releasenotes/index.md

+## 2024.10

+- More API-documentation
+- Added OutlookBar Service.
+Read more [Here](../tutorials/UI/outlookbar.md)
+- Various bug-fixes

+> [!IMPORTANT]
+> Breaking change
+>
+> If you have used Administration-module you should replace it with the new Administration-module.
+Backup your Administration folder, delete the folder and CG a new AdministrationModule in the Designer under code-tasks (User Interface).

 ## 2024.8

 The main focus for this version has been creating a foundation for enhancing the documentation.
 So now the learn-website has API-documentation and we have switch to using DocFX for generating our documentation.